gabrielrowan/Finleys-Farm-Shop-FE/README.md

 ## Deployment

-The have a click around, the live link for this project is: [https://gabrielrowan.github.io/Finleys-Farm-Shop-FE/](https://gabrielrowan.github.io/Finleys-Farm-Shop-FE/)
+To have a click around, the live link for this project is: [https://gabrielrowan.github.io/Finleys-Farm-Shop-FE/](https://gabrielrowan.github.io/Finleys-Farm-Shop-FE/)

 ## Technologies